amilajack/webgl-specs/README.md

 webgl-specs
 ==============

-Detect the specs of a device
+Detect the graphics specs of a device using web APIs

 ## Install
 ```bash